Square pyramid

 In geometry, a square pyramid is a pyramid with a square base and four triangles, having a total of five faces.
-If the apex of the pyramid is directly above the center of the square, it is a right square pyramid with four isosceles triangles; otherwise, it is an oblique square pyramid.
-When all of the pyramid's edges are equal in length, its triangles are all equilateral and it is called an equilateral square pyramid, an example of a Johnson solid.
+If the apex of the pyramid is directly above the center of the square, it becomes a form of right pyramid with four isosceles triangles.
+When all of the pyramid's edges are equal in length, its triangles are all equilateral, an example of a Johnson solid.

 Square pyramids have appeared throughout the history of architecture, with examples being Egyptian pyramids and many other similar buildings.
 They also occur in chemistry in square pyramidal molecular structures.
-Square pyramids are often used in the construction of other polyhedra.
+Square pyramids are often used in the construction of other polyhedra and as the cell of a four-dimensional polytope called cubic pyramid.
+Square pyramidal number is a natural number that counts the number of spheres stacked into a square pyramid.
 Many mathematicians in ancient times discovered the formula for the volume of a square pyramid with different approaches.

 Special cases

-Right square pyramid
+As a right pyramid

 A square pyramid has five vertices, eight edges, and five faces.
 One face, called the base of the pyramid, is a square; the four other faces are triangles.
 Four of the edges make up the square by connecting its four vertices.
 The other four edges are known as the lateral edges of the pyramid; they meet at the fifth vertex, called the apex.
-If the pyramid's apex lies on a line erected perpendicularly from the center of the square, it is called a right square pyramid, and the four triangular faces are isosceles triangles.
-Otherwise, the pyramid has two or more non-isosceles triangular faces and is called an oblique square pyramid.
+If the pyramid's apex lies on a line erected perpendicularly from the center of the square, the square pyramid becomes a right pyramid, and the four triangular faces are isosceles triangles.
+Otherwise, the pyramid has two or more non-isosceles triangular faces.

 The slant height $s$ of a right square pyramid is defined as the height of one of its isosceles triangles.
 It can be obtained via the Pythagorean theorem: